Meet Rachel

 Rachel is the founder of Confianza Collective, a storywork studio that partners with mission-driven organizations to document community impact through research and storytelling.
 She also co-founded Cuentos de Confianza (2021), a community writing project featuring stories by promotoras de salud (Latina health promoters) about their lived experiences and work toward reproductive justice.

 As a professor at the University of Wisconsin–Milwaukee, Rachel helped build and lead a graduate program in Public Rhetorics and Community Engagement.
 She holds a PhD in Rhetoric and Composition with training in qualitative research methods, writing pedagogy, the rhetoric of health and medicine, and community literacy studies.
+In 2025, Rachel left her tenured faculty position to focus full-time on building her small business to support others who do community-engaged work across nonprofits, healthcare, and academia.

 Fluent in English and Spanish, Rachel takes a trauma-informed and culturally sustaining approach to all her work.
 She specializes in documenting stories about community health promotion, reproductive health, and immigrant communities, bringing both rigor and care to the research process.